galmes2u/pwa-homework-helper/README.md

 - Notice also a script named "start:dev".
 It uses a node package called concurrently to start up both your server and client environments at the same time when you are in development.
 So to test locally, just run `npm start:dev`.

 - When you want to test how this will work in production, run `npm start`.
 Notice that this script then runs a build script in the client environment.
-In the client/package.json file, you'll see that the build script invokes webpack, and from there Webpack does its thing.
+In the *client/package.json* file, you'll see that the build script invokes Webpack, and from there Webpack does its thing.

 ## How to Test